mia-platform/documentation/docs/release_notes/apiconsole_releasenotes.md

 * In the Creation of the project we made some fixes to the Environment Tab

-* We have fixed some particular cases in the flags inside the endpoint section broke
+* We have fixed some particular cases in which the flags inside the endpoint section broke

 * We added the multilookup in the interfacetype of the cms linked to an array